natata-tutorial/test-project/README.md

-lerning how to create and work with git repositories
+Learning how to create and work with git repositories from Windows)